triciamedina/noteful-server/README.md

 # Noteful server

-An API for the Bookmarks client supporting GET, POST, DELETE, PATCH.
+An API for the Noteful client supporting GET, POST, DELETE, PATCH.

 ## Set up